KnightNiwrem/Digital-Pets-v2/PRD.md

 - Regeneration:
   - Sleeping enables passive Energy regeneration; no passive Energy regeneration while awake.
   - Energy boosters restore a chunk of Energy instantly and may use a short cooldown to prevent spam (tunable).
+- Sleep state detection:
+  - Sleep is determined by checking the pet's current state (state === SLEEPING), not by looking for active timers.
+  - This ensures consistent sleep detection across all systems.
 - Sleep end rules:
   - The pet automatically wakes when Energy is fully recovered or after eight hours of sleep, whichever occurs first.
   - Forcing the pet to wake early halves the Energy recovered during that sleep session and decreases Happiness.